skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Mistress Rhone never married or had any offspring, so at her death her post fell to Archmage Mordan, her chief military adviser.
-Mordan arrested many foreigners travelling in his lands, including many diplomats.
+Mordan arrested many foreigners traveling in his lands, including many diplomats.
 He imprisoned and tortured them, saying they were spies.
 He sent many antagonizing messages to various Dwarven and Elven leaders, and did many other deeds to provoke his enemies.
 While Rhone had